mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

  **Category 1.
 Best Enterprise Applications - Submission Requirements**

    a.
-For smart contract/Reusable Entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class
+For smart contract/Reusable Entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class.

    b.
 Your project's client application and smart contract(s) must use *at least three (3) different NPC Reusable Entity classes*.